Page Created: 1/9/2021 Last Modified: 11/13/2022 Last Generated: 2/7/2024

 After logging back in, I had to connect the two controllers via bluetoothctl in a certain order, first the left, then the right, to ensure the proper keymaps, and then the hid-wiimote kernel driver took over in combination with libxwiimote and they immediately started using the new keymaps.
 The left controller with motion control moves the mouse pointer, and the buttons on both controllers type those keys just like a keyboard.

 If the computer has Bluetooth either built-in or via a USB adapter, typing bluetoothctl in the terminal provides a nice command line way of finding, pairing, and connecting Bluetooth devices.
-Once inside its sub-terminal, typing "help" shows you the commands.
+Once inside its sub-terminal, typing "help" shows you the commands (however, in some cases I had to run "rfkill unblock all" beforehand since my Bluetooth device was soft blocked for some reason, which can be confirmed via "rfkill list").

 I first typed "scan on", and then pushed the 1 and 2 buttons simultaneously on the controllers at the same time to find out what each of their MAC addresses were, and then typed "scan off" when done.
 Once they were known, it was just a matter of using the pair and connect commands for those MAC addresses to eventually connect to them, and then "exit" to quit.
 As soon as I pressed enter after one of those commands, such as "pair 12:34:56:78:90:12" or "connect 12:34:56:78:90:12" (example MAC addresses only), then I had to immediately press the 1 and 2 buttons for that controller, and this might take a few tries, since there is a very short window.
 When connecting, the LEDs will flash, and when connected, the left LED will stay on.
 Linux BASH aliases can also be created to simplify the connection process once they are paired and the MAC addresses are known.